Bira/octopus-carnival/_posts/2026-02-12-wir-dscc-wilderness-hazards.md

 ### Dust Funnel (Level 15 Blaster)

-A tornado, more or less..
+A tornado, more or less.

 Roll Initiative for the hazard when combat starts, and choose a square on the battle map.
 On its first turn, the dust funnel manifests in a Close Burst 2